WICG/handwriting-recognition/explainer.md

 Handwriting recognition can be implemented in different ways.
 We expect different implementations to different sets of features (and hints).

-The `queryHandwritingRecognitionLanguage` method allows Web developers to query implementation-specific features, decide whether handwriting recognition is supported, and whether it suits their use case.
+The `queryHandwritingRecognizer` method allows Web developers to query implementation-specific features and decide whether the recognizer meets their needs.

-This method takes a BCP 47 language tag.
-It resolves to a dictionary describing the features supported for the provided language.
-If a language isn't supported, this method resolves to `null`.
+This method takes a model constraints object.
+It resolves to a dictionary describing the supported features.
+If the constraints can't be met, it resolves to `null`.

 These features are defined in this proposal:

-* `textAlternatives`: whether the recognition algorithm returns alternative results
+* `textAlternatives`: whether the recognizer returns alternative results
-* `textSegmentation`: whether the recognition algorithm returns per-grapheme segmentations
+* `textSegmentation`: whether the recognizer returns grapheme segmentations
-* `hints`: optional hints the recognition algorithm accepts, this may be different for each language
+* `hints`: optional hints the recognizer accepts, this may be different for each model constraint

 ### Coordinates